 Determining avian health is not always obvious:

-There are several factors that affect the microbiome of companion birds which include: age, diet, environment, immune status, and current medications.
+Several factors affect the microbiome of companion birds which include: age, diet, environment, immune status, and current medications.
 Birds are masters at hiding illness.
-In the veterinary field, when presented with a sick bird, we often find the animal has been sick for a few days but only started displaying clinical signs of illness shortly before the visit.
-Depending on the illness, sometimes the avian gastrointestinal tract is primarily or secondarily affected.
+When presented with a sick bird in veterinary practice, we often find the animal has been unwell for a few days but only started displaying clinical signs of illness shortly before the visit.
+The avian gastrointestinal tract is sometimes primarily or secondarily affected depending on the illness.

-This increased pH due to reduced acid production allows survival and proliferation of microbes which would normally not be present and causes dysbiosis (5).
+This increased pH due to reduced acid production allows survival and proliferation of microbes that wouldn't typically be present and causes dysbiosis (5).
 As several studies in poultry have indicated, the microbiome plays a vital role in the immune system, growth rate, and maintaining overall health status.
 Probiotics have the potential to be very helpful in our companion avian population.

 - Tarabees, Reda et al. “Effects of Dietary Supplementation of Probiotic Mix and Prebiotic on Growth Performance, Cecal Microbiota Composition, and Protection Against Escherichia Coli O78 in Broiler Chickens.”
 Probiotics and Antimicrobial Proteins, vol. 11, no. 3, 2018, pp. 981–89.
 Crossref, doi:10.1007/s12602-018-9459-y.